Pscale 360 - Help File

 Name and Data boxes on the top right side.
 The user can modify the filename

-Finally, it should be mentioned that Browsers and HTML 5 consider a saved file to be "downloaded" but it is actually data saved from memory space on the users computer.
-Likewise, Browsers and HTML 5 consider loading a file from the computer as "uploading" when in fact the Pscale user will be opening a text file from the users computer.
+Finally, it should be mentioned that Browsers and HTML 5 consider a saved file to be "downloaded" but it is actually data saved from memory space on the users computer to the users computer.
+Likewise, Browsers and HTML 5 consider loading a file from the computer as "uploading" when in fact the Pscale user will be opening a text file from the users computer and placing the data into memory.
 If the user was running Pscale 360 from an internet URL then they would be uploading and downloading.
 However, our preference is to run Pscale 360 directly from our hard drive or USB drive and thus not need an internet connection.

 For the most part, Data Entry is fairly self explanatory.
 However, in Pscale360, there are two basic methods for data Entry: Note by Note or Grid Entry.
 On Desktop Computers, "hovering" over any column label will provide a description of the label.